Erwin Gehrts: Career

 During World War I Gehrts served as a flying officer achieving the rank of Lieutenant.
 Gehrts was editor-in-chief until 1932, when he worked as a journalist for the Tägliche Rundschau newspaper in Berlin.
 When the Nazis came to power, the Tägliche Rundschau was banned and Gehrts became unemployed.
 In 1935, his former superior officer, now Generalmajor Waldemar Klepe offered Gehrts a position in the Nazi Ministry of Aviation at the rank of captain.
 He initially worked in the long-range reconnaissance and aerial photography department before later moving to the regulations and teaching materials department.
 In 1937 Gehrts published "Der Aufklärungsflieger".
 By 1938 he was adjutant to the General of the Air Force at the Commander in Chief of the Army.
 After promotion several times, by 1942 he was responsible for the Special Missions branch of the Luftwaffe.
 This gave him access to a wide variety of top-secret information including advance notice of airborne missions in the east.
 His primary responsibility was to arrange transport for paratroopers.

 As a person, Gehrts was an adherent of the Confessional Movement who considered the invasion of Russia to be criminal lunacy.
 He was interested in metaphysics and the occult but led a life that was extraordinary superstitious.
 He regularly visited the fortune teller Anna Krauss for advice, and allowed himself to be swayed by the advice that Krauss's offered.
 In 1928, Gehrts met Harro Schulze-Boysen while in discussion at the left-liberal magazine Der Gegner or The Opponent.
-Gehrts had many conversations with Shulze-Boysen over many years while in Communist discussion groups, whose purpose was to prepare Germany anew.
+Gehrts had many conversations with Schulze-Boysen over many years while in Communist discussion groups, whose purpose was to prepare Germany anew.
 In 1941-1942 Gehrts came into direct contact with the resistance group around Schulze-Boysen that would later be called the Red Orchestra by the Abwehr.
-Gehrts became an informer to Schulze-Boysen, supplying him with all the documents that he received in his capacity as a staff officer on the General Staff of the Luftwaffe..
+Gehrts became an informer to Schulze-Boysen, supplying him with all the documents that he received in his capacity as a staff officer on the General Staff of the Luftwaffe.
 In April 1941, he told Schulze-Boysen of both the time and place of the invasion.
 He stated that the Russian invasion plan by the Luftwaffe called for a lightning-fast attack in Ukraine followed by an eastern advance and it was likely to be launched in the spring of 1941 Schulze-Boysen incorporated much of this information into his own reports, that were sometimes passed to Arvid Harnack to be written into his own reports, then couriered to Soviet intelligence.